CUHK-AIM-Group/U-KAN/Diffusion_UKAN/README.md

 ![image](./assets/gen.png)

 ## 📚 Prepare datasets
-Download the pre-processed dataset and unzip it in the project folder.
+Download the pre-processed dataset from [Onedrive](https://gocuhk-my.sharepoint.com/:u:/g/personal/wuyangli_cuhk_edu_hk/ESqX-V_eLSBEuaJXAzf64JMB16xF9kz3661pJSwQ-hOspg?e=XdABCH) and unzip it into the project folder.
 The data is pre-processed by the scripts in [tools](./tools).
 ```
 data
 └─ cvc